HealthPartners

 HealthPartners is an integrated, nonprofit health care provider and health insurance company located in Bloomington, Minnesota offering care, coverage, research and education to its members, patients and the community.

 History

 HealthPartners was founded in 1957 as Group Health, a consumer-governed nonprofit health plan with a board of directors made up of its own members and patients.
 In 1992, Group Health merged with MedCenters Health Plan, and together they formed HealthPartners.
 On January 1, 2013, HealthPartners merged with Park Nicollet Health Services of St. Louis Park to become the new HealthPartners.

 Leadership

 Mary Brainerd started with HealthPartners in 1992 and was appointed president & chief executive officer beginning in 2002.

 On March 6, 2017, Brainerd announced her retirement effective June 1.
 Andrea Walsh, former HealthPartners Executive Vice President & Chief Marketing Officer, took over the role of President and CEO on June 1, 2017.

-Jim Malecha is chairman of the board of directors.
-He was first elected in 2008.
+Phil Donaldson is chairman of the board of directors.
+He was first elected in 2017.